Joyce-Gatura/Taskade/README.md

 # Taskade Project

-## This is a brief description of my project:
+## Taskade is a comprehensive Tasks and Projects management application.

 ### Login Page UI: